 The optional modules listed on the website for this programme may unfortunately occasionally be subject to change.
 As you will appreciate key members of staff may leave the University and this necessitates a review of the modules that are offered.
 Where the module is no longer available we will let you know as soon as we can and help you make other choices.

-This is your foundation year and you will take modules which introduce you to concepts, categories and approaches to studying art and artists, as well as modules which examine the techniques and materials used in the production of artworks.
+This is your foundation year and you will take four compulsory modules: 'Historical Concepts in the History of Art', 'Debates and Methods in the History of Art', 'Object and Medium 1', and 'Object and Medium 2' which introduce you to concepts, categories and approaches to studying art and artists, as well as modules which examine the techniques and materials used in the production of artworks.
 Other modules will give you an outline of selected key historical periods and themes in the history of art, such as the Renaissance and Modernism.

 Lectures and seminars are supported with study trips to galleries and current exhibitions in London or elsewhere.
 You will also take a module in a subject outside of the discipline which will allow you to explore another subject.